when will your next book be out? ~ have any of your books been

 Q. When will your next book be coming

-A. Murder of Crows, the second book in my urban fantasy series about the Others, will be released in March 2014 in the US and Australia.
+A. Murder of Crows, the second book in my urban fantasy series about the Others, was released in March 2014 in the US and Australia.
 The paperback edition of Written in Red, was also released in the US in March.

 Q. Will you be writing more books about the Others?